Elements of Safety Risk Management (SRM)

 - It would be impractical or far too expensive to take the measures needed to lessen exposure; and

-- Controls are strong enough that the residual risk is willingly taken on by the service provider.
+- Risk controls are strong enough that the residual risk is willingly taken on by the service provider.

 - How to Monitor the Effectiveness of Control Measures